 Occasionally, we will hear from a classmate who is upset about news he or she did not want published or information that was reported inaccurately.
 The one sure way to avoid this is to confirm news that does not come to you directly from the classmate.
-This will make the news more engaging—you can find out, for example, exactly why he/she moved to Boston.
+This will make the news more engaging; you can find out, for example, why he/she moved to Boston.
 Think about your sources and the classmate being mentioned.
-Please also confirm with classmates before reprinting information from any social networking sites.
+Please also confirm with classmates before reprinting information from social media.
 When in doubt, reconfirm.

 A “mention” in your notes is the news of any classmate, whether a detailed paragraph or a brief update.
 A name in a list (attendees at a wedding or dinner, for example) without substantive news attached will not count as a mention.
 Classmates mentioned as reunion attendees with no news attached will not count as mentions.
 All classmates’ full names should be in bold typeface (See Formatting and Helpful Hints).

-We hope your column will include detailed news that is of broad interest, such as news about job changes, places of residence, marriages, births, new educational plans or other specific events.
+We hope your column will include detailed news that is of broad interest, such as news about job changes, places of residence, marriages, births, new educational plans and other specifics about your classmates’ lives.

-You should be aware not only of classmates who remain unmentioned but also of those who send news frequently, such as: "Finished first semester law school," "Finished second semester law school," etc. We leave it to each secretary to decide when and how often a classmate's news should be printed.
+You should be aware not only of classmates who remain unmentioned but also of those who send news frequently, such as: “Finished first semester law school,” “Finished second semester law school,” etc. We encourage secretaries to use prudence in deciding when and how often a classmate’s news should be printed.